SPOT: An Annotated French Corpus and Benchmark for Detecting Critical Interventions in Online Conversations: Classification Task

 \paragraph{Encoder-based Models.} Automatic comment classification in \textit{Computational Social Science} (CSS) research—covering tasks such as counter-speech \citep{Bonaldi_Chung_Abercrombie_Guerini_2024}, disagreement detection \citep{De_Kock_Vlachos_2021}, and hate speech analysis \citep{Fortuna_Nunes_2018}—has predominantly relied on \textit{encoder-based transformers}.
 Pretrained models such as BERT \citep{Devlin_Chang_Lee_Toutanova_2019} and RoBERTa \citep{Liu_Ott_Goyal_Du_Joshi_Chen_Levy_Lewis_Zettlemoyer_Stoyanov_2019} are typically fine-tuned on domain-specific datasets via a classification head, enabling effective transfer to specialized applications.

 Following this line of work, we fine-tune the French pre-trained model \textsc{CamemBERT} \citep{Martin_Muller_Suárez_Dupont_Romary_Clergerie_Seddah_Sagot_2020} to detect whether a comment constitutes a \textit{stopping point} ($y{=}1$) or not ($y{=}0$).
 The model serves as a strong French baseline due to its robust pretraining and established performance in social media tasks.
+We experimented with both \textsc{CamemBERT} and \textsc{CamemBERT-v2} \citep{Antoun_Kulumba_Touchent_Clergerie_Sagot_Seddah_2024}, and ultimately retained the original \textsc{CamemBERT} model, as it achieved the best performance on our dataset.

 The interpretation of a social media comment often depends on its broader publication context, including the post, article, hosting page or group, or parent comment.
 Encoder-based models—originally designed for sentence-level tasks—tend to overlook this context due to their limited input window and their only later adaptation to social media and conversational data \citep{castelle2018linguistic, Flek_2020}.
 Recent studies have shown that incorporating contextual elements, such as parent comments, post framing, or hosting group community, improves model performances \citep{Park_Mendelsohn_Radhakrishnan_Jain_Kanakagiri_Jurgens_Tsvetkov_2021, bourgeade2024humans, Nouri_Cointet_Clavel_2025}.